-Interactive Media Design (IMD) provides students with an expansive understanding of the processes and methods involved in conceiving, creating, and evaluating technology- mediated experiences.
-IMD students create media products ranging from video and immersive artworks to
+Interactive Media Design (IMD) provides students with an expansive understanding of the processes and methods involved in conceiving, creating, and evaluating technology-mediated experiences.
+IMD students create media products ranging from video and immersive artworks to web-based and platform-specific apps while working in collaboration with their peers.
+With its interdisciplinary approach to interaction design and emphasis on studio practice, IMD enables students to develop creative solutions to complex problems.
+The two-year curriculum, grounded in an intensive cohort-based learning environment, blends academic theory, human-centered design, artistic technique, process management approaches, and methods for gathering and analyzing critical metrics.

-• Bachelor of Arts degree with a major in Interactive Media Design
+Bachelor of Arts degree with a major in Interactive Media Design